Fraser Anning's Conservative National Party

-Fraser Anning's Conservative National Party, known informally as the Conservative National Party, or the Conservative Nationals, was a far-right nationalist political party in Australia founded by Fraser Anning in April 2019, when he was a senator for Queensland.
-Anning had previously been a senator for One Nation and Katter's Australian Party, and sat as an independent before founding the new party.
+Fraser Anning's Conservative National Party, also known as the Conservative National Party or simply the Conservative Nationals, was a national-conservative political party in Australia, founded by Fraser Anning in April 2019 when he was a senator for Queensland.
+Anning had previously been a member of One Nation and Katter's Australian Party, and sat as an independent before founding the new party.
 The party contested the 2019 federal election, but failed to win a seat.

 The party was deregistered on 23 September 2020.

 History

 Defection from One Nation and Katter's Australian Party

 Fraser Anning stood as the third candidate on the One Nation list for Queensland at the 2016 federal election, with Pauline Hanson and Malcolm Roberts standing as the first and second candidates respectively.
-After Malcolm Roberts was found ineligible during the 2017-2018 eligibility crisis due to his dual citizenship, Anning was declared by the Court of Disputed Returns elected, replacing Roberts.
+After Malcolm Roberts was found ineligible during the 2017–2018 eligibility crisis due to his dual citizenship, Anning was declared by the Court of Disputed Returns elected, replacing Roberts.
 After a conflict with the party's chief of staff James Ashby over his choice of staff, Anning resigned from the party and was sworn in to the senate as an independent.

 Anning joined Katter's Australian Party in June 2018.
 During his maiden speech, in August 2018, Anning proposed a "final solution to the immigration problem" with a referendum and a "European Christian" immigration system.
 Despite initially supporting Anning's speech, the party expelled him two months later with Bob Katter labelling Anning's views as racist.

 Party foundation

 In January 2019, Anning applied to register Fraser Anning's Conservative National Party.
 The National Party and the Australian Conservatives objected to the name, arguing it was too similar to theirs and would cause confusion for voters.
 The Australian Electoral Commission responded that there was no real chance that electors would be left uncertain about which name attaches to which organisation due to inclusion of "Fraser Anning" in the name, which would additionally also result in distinct party abbreviations.

-The AEC approved the party's registration on 2 April 2019, after the application for the formal abbreviation “Conservative Nationals” was withdrawn, in time for the party to contest the 2019 federal election.
+The AEC approved the party's registration on 2 April 2019, after the application for the formal abbreviation "Conservative Nationals" was withdrawn, in time for the party to contest the 2019 federal election.
 Anning said he would be "announcing candidates across most lower house seats" and "running a Senate team in every state" for the election.